Introduction

 FAQ

-Answer: Bathtub drains can become stuck due to the accumulation of soap scum, hair, and debris, as well as mineral deposits from hard water.
-Corrosion in metal components and improper installation or excessive use of plumber’s putty can also contribute to a drain getting stuck.
+- Answer: Bathtub drains can get stuck due to soap scum, hair, and debris buildup, along with mineral deposits from hard water.
+Corrosion of metal parts and improper installation, like using too much plumber’s putty, can also make removal tricky.